Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The receiver knows which SEK (odd or even) was used to encrypt the packet by means of the KK field of the SRT Data Packet ({{data-pkt}}).

-There are two variables used to determige the KM Refresh timing:
+There are two variables used to determine the KM Refresh timing:

-- KM Refresh Period detemines the number of packets to be sent between two consecutive switch points,
+- KM Refresh Period specifies the number of packets to be sent before switching to the new SEK,

-- KM Pre-Announcement Period determines the number of packets before switch point when the new key is announced., and after the switch point to decommission the old key.
+- KM Pre-Announcement Period specifies when a new key is announced in a number of packets before key switchover.
+  The same value is used to determine when to decommission the old key after switchover.

-The recommended value of the KM Refresh Period is after 2^25 packets encrypted with the same SEK are sent.
+The recommended KM Refresh Period is after 2^25 packets encrypted with the same SEK are sent.
-The recommended KM Pre-Announcement Period is 4000 packets (i.e. a new key is generated, wrapped, and sent at 2^25 minus 4000 packets).
+The recommended KM Pre-Announcement Period is 4000 packets (i.e. a new key is generated, wrapped, and sent at 2^25 minus 4000 packets; the old key is decommissioned at 2^25 plus 4000 packets).

 Even and odd keys are alternated during transmission the following way.
 The packets with the earlier key #1 (let it be the odd key) will continue to be sent.